dabolichin/dabolichin.github.io/src/pages/index.md

 EIS Group provides capabilities and solutions to insurers that enable growth and help them meet their goals for operational and cost efficiency.

-I EIS Group I have:
+In EIS Group I have:

-- Analyzed the the business requirements for Commercial Lines Insurance solution
+- Analyzed the business requirements for Commercial Lines Insurance solution
 - Designed the architecture for the Commercial Lines solution
 - Led implementation of Commercial Lines POC solution